Skip to content

 These birds are often associated with royalty due to the impressive crown-like crest atop their head, adding an extra element of mystery and exoticism to these creatures.

-Hoopoes can also produce loud calls which sound like "hoo-poo" hence why they've been given such an apt name.
+Hoopoes can also produce loud calls that sound like “hoo-poo,” which is why they’ve been given such an apt name.

 Scientific classification: